brson/brson.github.com/beer/_posts/2021-07-14-briar-common-hobart-belgian-golden-strong.md

 Yeah the aftertaste is gross.

+Aimee completely forgets about her glass and walks off to arrange the closets.
+I am tempted not to finish my glass.

 As much as we loved Marina,
 and as much as the brewpub itself has a nice vibe, the beers of Briar Common are not excellent.